martijnpoppen/com.whatsapp/README.md

 ## General
-Whatsapp for Homey is a complete intergration without the intervention of a bot.
+WhatsApp for Homey is a complete intergration without the intervention of a bot.
 With this Homey app, you send messages, videos, photos, documents and audio messages to a mobile number or Whatsapp group from your own name.

 ---